Privacy Policy

 (Art.
 6(1)(f) GDPR)

-- preservation of evidence,
+- the preservation of evidence,

-- extrajudicial and judicial enforcement of claims,
+- the extrajudicial and judicial enforcement of claims,

-- defence against unjustified claims.
+- the defence against unjustified claims.

-The legal basis is Art.
-6 para.
-1 lit. f GDPR, our legitimate interest in protecting and enforcing our rights.
+The legal basis is Article 6(1)(f) of the GDPR, our legitimate interest in safeguarding and enforcing our rights.

-5.14 Consent and revocation
+5.14 Consent and withdrawal

-Insofar as we process data on the basis of your consent (e.g. for newsletters, certain marketing measures, location-based services, app tracking or personalised advertising), the processing is carried out exclusively for the purposes specified in the consent.
+Where we process data on the basis of your consent (e.g. for newsletters, certain marketing measures, location-based services, app tracking or personalised advertising), the processing is carried out exclusively for the purposes specified in the consent.

 § 6 Categories of personal data